-- The cost of the project is about $40 million between state funds and those provided by Clark College Foundation for equipment, the value of the land and other items.
+- The $40 million project was funded through state funds and those provided by Clark College Foundation for equipment, the value of the land and other items.

 - Benefits include a rigorous learning environment built upon innovation, collaboration, and creative problem solving.

 - We prepare and inspire learners in developing the quantitative and scientific skills they need to participate in a rapidly changing global society.

 Opening a world of possibilities.
 The fund augments scholarships, strengthens the college’s ability to attract and retain exceptional faculty and staff, supplies new technology and helps keep Clark programs relevant for today’s workforce.

 - The cost of this project is estimated to be $2 million.

 - A college education will be local, accessible and affordable for more community members, thereby providing the tools for their personal and professional goals so that they can contribute to a thriving regional economy.

 Modernize Clark’s beacon of learning by upgrading technology to enhance student interaction with emerging technologies.
 Create a welcoming and naturally lit atmosphere for students to gather, collaborate, learn and conduct research.
 Increase the footprint to expand Tutoring and Writing Center services and integrate the Teaching and Learning Center into the facility – a faculty and staff resource.
 Upgrade technology and add a media/print production studio.